ahirner/py-cf-crawl/README.md

 ##cf-parse.py
 ##Usage
 *python cf-parse.py outname*
-Outputs both a outname.csv and outname.xls file.
+Updateds database and outputs both a outname.csv and outname.xls file.
+All field names are defined in parse_detail(soup).
 ##Tricks
 Since many html branches exist only in certain types of profiles, a custom class DictData handles sparse data entry from BeautifulSoup objects gracefully with common postprocessing (stripping, flattening arrays, preprocess hooks).
-Thus, parsing all various fields is compact with less error handling.
+Thus, parsing a combined set of fields is compact.